Skip to main content

 Strategic Charitable Giving with Appreciated Stock

 If you hold concentrated stock positions or have large unrealized gains, donating appreciated shares to a DAF eliminates the capital gains tax entirely while giving you a fair market value deduction.
-This is especially powerful for RSU holders — see our RSU Tax Strategies guide and Concentrated Stock Diversification playbook.
+This is especially powerful for RSU holders, see our RSU Tax Strategies guide for details on equity compensation tax planning.

 The Complete Checklist: What to Do and When